mdcjansen/DBA/README.md

 #### BLAST output
 BLAST results are placed into two tsv files named `blastn.tsv` and `blastx.tsv` for BLASTn and BLASTx results respectively.
 Standard BLAST tabular output format 6 is used to generate the output.
-An example with case data and added header is presented below:
+An example with case data and manually added header is presented below:

 qseqid|sseqid|pident|length|mismatch|gapopen|qstart|qend|sstart|send|evalue|bitscore
 ---|---|---|---|---|---|---|---|---|---|---|---|